engtuncay/engtuncay.github.io/php/php-mysql-tutor-pdo.md

 ```

-# MySQL Prepared Statements
+# Prepared Statements and Bound Parameters

 Prepared statements are very useful against SQL injections.

-*Prepared Statements and Bound Parameters*

 A prepared statement is a feature used to execute the same (or similar) SQL statements repeatedly with high efficiency.

 Prepared statements basically work like this:

 - Prepare: An SQL statement template is created and sent to the database.
 Certain values are left unspecified, called parameters (labeled "?").
-Example: INSERT INTO MyGuests VALUES(?, ?, ?)
+Example: `INSERT INTO MyGuests VALUES(?, ?, ?)`

 - The database parses, compiles, and performs query optimization on the SQL statement template, and stores the result without executing it